Town-By-Town Information (scroll down for your selected Towns)

 With its eastern boundary running along the Maine border, Freedom is a little town surrounding a small village, well off the beaten path.
 Freedom encompasses the eastern shoreline of Ossipee Lake including Broad Bay, Leavitt Bay, Berry Bay and the Danforth Ponds.
 It is located to the east of the nearby Towns of Ossipee, Wolfeboro and Tuftonboro.
 Madison is located to the north of Freedom.
 Town population was 1,431 in 2005.

 If you are considering real estate in the Freedom area, we also recommend looking into the nearby towns of Ossipee, Effingham and Madison

 Freedom Tax Rate (2017): $12.96

 Gilford is located on the western shoreline of Lake Winnipesaukee.
-It's premium waterfronts overlook "The Broads" on Lake Winnipesaukee including the premium homes located on Governors Island.
-In the winter, Gunstock Ski Area is a fovorite for local skiers and their families.
+It’s premium waterfronts overlook “The Broads” on Lake Winnipesaukee including the premium homes located on Governors Island.
+In the winter, Gunstock Ski Area is a favorite for local skiers and their families.

 Gilford Tax Rate (2017): $17.26

 Hebron is a historic and quintessential New Hampshire village that lies on the north end of Newfound Lake.
 Hebron enjoys one of the lowest tax rates in the Lakes Region.